Hit Let's Encrypt Rate Limit While Testing cert-manager

 Workaround during rate limit

 While rate limited, we couldn't issue new certificates for our domain.
-Existing certificates kept working, but we couldn't:
+Existing certificates kept working, but we couldn't add new subdomains, test cert-manager changes, or renew certificates that were expiring (luckily none were).

 DNS-01 vs HTTP-01 challenges